 You know when you find a recipe, and you feel the need to make it IMMEDIATELY.
-Well, this was the case for me with this pumpkin bread recipe I found on Smitten Kitchen.
+Well, this was the case for me with this pumpkin bread recipe.
 There is a snickerdoodle twist to this bread.
 After pouring the batter into the cooking pan, you sprinkle a cinnamon sugar mixture on top.
 This mixture adds a wonderful layer of sweetness and crunchiness on top of the cracks in the loaf after cooking.

 It tastes like a snickerdoodle topping.
 The cinnamon sugar mix adds such a unique punch of flavor this bread.